Troy-Bolt/Troy-Bolt/README.md

 ## Hi there 👋

+I'm Troy, I enjoy learning systems end to end and approach such with a curios mindset, my main interests are:

+Software
+Web
+Security
+FullStack
 <!--
 **Troy-Bolt/Troy-Bolt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.